roadkillwiki/roadkill/src/Roadkill.Site/build-readme.txt

 	- /TextFiles/upgradeXXX.txt (if required)
 5) Remove the comments at the top from the web.config, and the "To log NHibernate SQL:" section
-6) Copy /lib/System.Data.SqlServerCe.dll to the publish /bin folder (publish leaves it out for some reason)
+6) Copy /lib/System.Data.SqlServerCe.dll to the publish /bin folder (publish leaves it out for some reason) 6a) CopySystem.Data.Sqlite.Linq to the publish /bin folder (publish leaves it out for some reason)
-7) Copy /lib/Microsoft.Web.Administration.dll to the publish /bin folder
+7) Copy /lib/Microsoft.Web.Administration.dll to the publish /bin folder (publish leaves it out for some reason)
 8) Copy /lib/Empty-databases/roadkill.sqlite to the publish /App_Data folder
 9) Copy /lib/Empty-databases/roadkill.sdf to the publish /App_Data folder
 10) Copy /lib/Empty-databases/roadkill.mdf to the publish /App_Data folder